3.b.2. Atomic particles

 All particles bigger than neutrons and protons are very unstable.

 Likewise, since the elementary particles with mass and smaller than neutrons and protons are almost all very unstable, it seems that there is a relation between a minimum size and the stability of the atomic particles.
 In other words, the minimum size of the stable particles of the atom is very similar to their maximum size.
-It appears that the reticular size is very important when it comes to the play of nuclear forces in the atomic world.
+It appears that the reticular size is significant when it comes to the play of nuclear forces in the atomic world.

 We are going to continue with the creation process of a stable subatomic particle with mass, paying particular attention to its volume; for this, we shall separate the creation process into the following stages:

 Formation of loops or curls of Global Aether, and the contraction of Global Aether